martonmiklos/translate2geda/README.md

 LT-Spice .asc files are text files exported by LT-Spice and capture the schematic used in LT-Spice for circuit modelling.
 The .asc file contains "WIRE"s which connect discrete components, references to component symbols, and attributes for the components such as their value and refdes.

 QUCS .sym files are text files exported by QUCS (Quite Universal Circuit Simulator) and capture the schematic used in QUCS for circuit modelling.
 The .sch file contains "WIRE"s which connect discrete components, references to component symbols, and attributes for the components such as their value and refdes.

+EggBot hersheydata.py files containing NIST style font definitions are converted into font definitions that are compatible with gEDA PCB/pcb-rnd.
+The font definitions are printed to the console and need to be captured in a file for subsequent use.
+There are currently 51 fonts available under either the NIST Hershey Font licence or the SIL Open Font Licence.

 Main differences: